Bee and Butterfly Haven at Holy Trinity Churchyard

 In addition in late 2019 it was found that the top of the walls of the ruin of Holy Trinity Church are unstable.
 Until repair work can be done, signs have been erected to stop people entering the main part of the ruin, though the tower is safe and so the bells can continue to be rung.

-Online services will also be available each Sunday
+Online services are available each Sunday here

 Our clergy, Tom and Laura, will normally be available in church for support and help, midweek daytimes.
-Foodbank and other support will operate.

 St Luke's is usually open for private prayer from 11am to 3pm, weekdays only.
 Please note that to ensure we comply with the Government guidelines, only one person (or members of one household) at a time will be allowed in the prayer chapel, (though with another waiting area available), and there will be instructions about use of seats, the supplied sheet of suggested prayers, hygiene, etc.